sepiariver/binliner-js/README.md

 ### What is a binary sequence?

 It is a series of bits, each of which has a value of either 0 or 1.
 It is typically used for data transmission, compression or storage, but also can be used for error detection and correction, among other uses.
-By encapsulating arbitrary boolean conditions, Binliner can faciliate complex control flows in a more compact yet still transparent way.
+By encapsulating arbitrary boolean conditions using the implicit ordering of numerically-indexed Arrays, Binliner can faciliate complex control flows in a more compact yet still transparent/readable way.

+For trivial control flows, Binliner is probably ill-suited, but it can be helpful in more complex cases.
+It also allows re-use of the condition state.

 ### Binliner is not